BrianFarnhill/ScalingWebApps/guides/1-start.md

 The important part to notice here is that the data that is shown on the screen here is loaded dynamically through an API call to the "/data" url on the server.
-This query typically takes 1-2 seconds to complete and causes some CPU load to occur on the database server.
+This query typically takes 1-2 seconds to complete and results in some CPU load on the database server.
 The query is shown
 below:

     select titles.product_title, titles.product_id, pids.total_reviews from auto titles